Munsieville Beacon of Hope Community Center

 Early Childhood Development Centers

 Malnourishment is prevalent among the children throughout the settlements.
-Side by Side has supported many programs that help provide desperately needed nutrition to young South African children.
-In Evaton Noord, Aliwal North, and Sebokeng, Side by Side has come alongside Champions Flora Melaong, Bradley Stoffels and Mpho Molakeng to subsidize their effort to feed thousands of hungry boys and girls.
+Side by Side has supported many programs that help provide desperately needed nutrition to vulnerable children.

-Clean water in a critical need in South Africa.
-So when Side by Side visited the rural township of Kgautswane in July of 2007, we were excited to learn about the existence of an old distribution system, that while in disrepair, was well-designed, and if operable, would deliver clean water to hydrants within 200 meters of each home in this village of 7,000 people.
+Clean water is a critical need in South Africa.
+When Side by Side visited the rural community of Kgautswane, a village of 7,000 people, in July of 2007, we were excited to learn about the existence of an old distribution system, that, while in disrepair, was well-designed, and if operable, would deliver clean water to hydrants within 200 meters of each home.

 However, because the water system was broken, the women of the village had to carry water to their homes from a small spring of water collecting in an otherwise dry river bed.

-After four years and countless hours of collaboration by Side by Side, local citizens, the local URCSA church and other key players in South Africa, the local municipality finally agreed to fund the entire renovation project.
+After four years and countless hours of collaboration by Side by Side and local stakeholders, the local municipality agreed to fund the entire renovation project, replacing the diesel pumps with electric and keeping the system maintained.

 Ohrigstad Tutorial Center